 Dallas Sportscaster Babe Laufenberg on How His Charity Hits Home

-The NorthPark Ambassador Shares the Genesis of A Nonprofit Inspired by His SonBY Kimber Westphall // 02.01.22
+The NorthPark Ambassador Shares the Genesis of A Nonprofit Inspired by His SonBY PC Studios // 02.01.22

 Hand-selected for their philanthropic contributions, each year-long ambassadorship offers the opportunity to partner with NorthPark Center and its retailers for various events and initiatives to benefit their respective charitable organizations.
 This year’s Ambassadors are threaded together with a solid commitment to the community.
 Events that support causes important to them are united in the ultimate spirit of fashion, art, and stylish philanthropy.